SebastianStoll/GettingDataCourseProject/README.md

 were loaded, combined and joined with the and activity labels.

+### Naming and naming transformations
+All names were transformed to apply to the widely used camel case notion starting with lowercase character.
+Especially regarding the long feature name I don't agree with using all lower case names without spaces as this does not contribute to readability.

+The general transformation used for the mean and standard deviation features is to remove brackets, dashses and to convert into a camel case notation.
+For the output data set the mean prefix was added e.g.

+      tBodyAcc-mean()-X -> tBodyAccMeanX -> meanTBodyAccMeanX

 ### Merging the test and training data sets
 Both test and training data sets have the same column layout and can be combined into one data frame using the *union()* function of R.